tsmith512/directomatic/README.md

 ### Troubleshooting

-- If Google Sheets returns a `400` error, make sure the tab with the redirects list is called "Redirects" and that the spreadsheet is publicly readable.
+- If Google Sheets returns a `400` error, make sure the tab with the redirects list is called "Redirects" and that the spreadsheet is publicly readable.git
+- You may need to purge routes from CDN cache if the redirect does not take immediate effect.